 This process involves Carbon Dioxide is dissolved from the air in to the ocean, and are "locked" in to Calcium Carbonate input by marine organisms.
 Many of these marine organisms use the Dissolve Carbon Dioxide to build their shells, which are made from Calcium Carbonate.
 When these organisms die there shells fall down to the ocean floor where they remains for 10,000s of years, removed from the carbon cycle.
 This is good because it helps to keep Carbon Dioxide levels stable.

+As an example one of the small marine organisms that help trap CO2 in this way is a coccolithophores.
+These are tiny little things that build shells, and then dye drifting down to the sea floor.
+If you are familiar with chalk (the rock) you can thank coccolithophores for it, as it is largely composed of their shells.
 As the oceans become more acidic it reduces the ability of coccolithophores to retain the Calcium Carbonate in their shells, and so we can expect them to do less and less carbon removal and the ocean acidify.
 This is not a good thing, as it is a system that has kept the planets climate in check for millions of years, and we are sticking a spanner in the works.
+To explain this process the following information has been simplified, but a full explanation can be found on Wikipedia. |

 As with the ocean the Forest and Jungles of Planet Earth are a key part of a system that regulates our climate.
 We are annihilating our forests on an industrial scale.